-The vision of the Agency for Civic Engagement (ACE) at Woodbury University is to empower students to improve underserved communities through architecture, design, business, and interdisciplinary skills.
-ACE connects students and faculty with non-profit and governmental organizations dedicated to helping underserved communities.
+The vision of the Agency for Civic Engagement (ACE) at Woodbury University is to empower students to improve under resourced communities using their developing architecture, design, business, and interdisciplinary skills.
+ACE connects students and faculty with non-profit and governmental organizations dedicated to helping these communities.
 Students work collaboratively across Woodbury's disciplines to combine their skills and test their fields of study on real projects for the public good.
 Projects include architectural design/build works where students create small tactical structures; business plans for organizations; graphic design, including wayfinding signage and logos; films and videos promoting a message; journalistic and creative writing; and other services.

-Woodbury School of Architecture offers many opportunities for travel and study within the Americas and overseas, ranging from short trips to South and Central America and the American Southwest, to summer semesters abroad in Venice, Nanjing, Seoul, Barcelona, Rome, Berlin, Paris, and other cities.
+Woodbury School of Architecture offers many opportunities for travel and study within the Americas and overseas, ranging from short trips to South and Central America and the Southwestern U.S., to summer semesters abroad in Venice, Nanjing, Seoul, Barcelona, Rome, Berlin, Paris, and other cities.
 Study Away offers full-credit studio and lecture classes exploring theory, design, and history in these highly charged urban settings.
 These and other travel/study opportunities provide our students with a broad menu of choices.